Petlja/cocreate_Hardware-Assembly_en/source/Session4/overview.md

 In this session:
 - Collaborate to safely **assemble a computer**
 - Develop an **assembly tutorial** detailing each step and documenting the process sequentially with photos and descriptions.
+- Collaborate in your groups to safely **assemble a computer**.
+- Develop an **assembly tutorial** detailing each step and documenting the process sequentially with photos and descriptions.

 ## Disassembly & Assembly Tutorial Template: